mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Cut it!"
 Fajro yelled to the operator, but thi was caught as if in a trance.
 Fajro reached for her, but she dodged him and lifted the dagger from her robes all in one swift movement.
 His momentum sent him to the ground and a dozen soldiers ran to his aid, but they were all too late.
 Melna lifted Fajro by his coat and held him against her with the dagger at his neck.

 "Run!
 Run!
 Run!"
 Melna yelled into the listener as she slowly backed away down the pier with Fajro in her arms.
 As if on cue, the crowd immediately ran to the beach, fighting and pushing any soldiers that were in the way.
-A few Heikoi guards were busy holding off the soldiers behind them while Pomri kept the guards closest to Melna busy.
+A few Heikoi guards were busy holding off the soldiers behind them while Pomri kept the soldiers closest to Melna busy.
 The sound of guns and clanging upset the air as Heikoi and Holragi fell, spilling their blood and water across the stone.

 From the sea, thunderous horns filled the air as an armada of glowing blue lights appeared from the mist of the night: paddlers cutting through the water as if it were air.
 They poured themselves onto the beach, tossing metal balls into the submersibles that exploded on impact and helping people onto their canoes.
 A handful of Holragi soldiers rushed to the remaining submersibles, escaping under the water where they couldn't be seen.